Governors

 Roles and Responsibilities

-• setting targets for pupil achievement
+• Setting strategic direction and targets for pupil achievement

-• managing the school’s finances
+• Managing the school’s finances responsibly and transparently

-• reviewing staff performance and pay
+• Reviewing staff performance and pay

 Find out more at the DfE website: https://www.gov.uk/government/publications/governance-handbook